 (Ratchet strap and buckle undergoing Tensile Testing)

-My technical experience encompasses a variety of areas including; CAD modelling (SolidWorks), Radio Frequency (RF) inspection of structures, prototype development and testing, hands on fabrication, Non Destructive Evaluation (NDE), sensors, bio-medical device design, bio-feedback and control, data acquisition and processing, statistical analysis, robotics, microprocessor programming, material testing, lasers and optics.
-Please see my portfolio site for more research details, papers and publications.
+Dylan's technical experience encompasses a variety of areas includin; CAD modelling (SolidWorks), Radio Frequency (RF) inspection of structures, prototype development and testing, hands on fabrication, Non Destructive Evaluation (NDE), sensors, bio-medical device design, bio-feedback and control, data acquisition and processing, statistical analysis, robotics, microprocessor programming, material testing, lasers and optics.
+Visit Dylan's Portfolio Site for more research details, papers and publications.